 The elephant should have got the right treatment, as Lakshmi gets:

 I got to spend a half-day with great Lakshmi.
 One morning around 6:30 A.M I went to the Virupaksha temple.
 It was less crowded.
-The morning vibes, the sound of mantras and incentives smell along with the 7th centuries architecture, took me to a time machine ride.
+The morning vibes, the sound of mantras, and the incentives smell along with the 7th-century architecture, took me on a time machine ride.
 Suddenly I heard the sound.
 The queen was entering the temple with her caretaker.
 He was feeding her.
 I didn’t waste time and offered him my help.
 He gave me a brush and asked me to rub her back.
 Post that she would be headed towards the river for the bath.
-When I touched her it was an instant welcome from her without any judgement.
+When I touched her it was an instant welcome from her without any judgment.

 My Experience with that elephant… That elephant’s experience with human…